hassio-addons/repository-updater/README.md

 For a full list of all authors and contributors, check [the contributor's page][contributors].

-## We have got some Hass.io add-ons for you
+## We have got some Home Assistant add-ons for you

-Want some more functionality to your Hass.io Home Assistant instance?
+Want some more functionality to your Home Assistant instance?

-We have created multiple add-ons for Hass.io.
+We have created multiple add-ons for Home Assistant.
 For a full list, check out our [GitHub Repository][repository].

 ## License